 You’ll find me in a Berlin bar in a corner brooding

 You know that I grow very quiet when I’m listening to you

 So I decided to move to Berlin.
 On the night train all the people in my carriage were asleep.
 It was about one O’Clock in the morning and I went outside into the corridor and slid open one of the small windows.
 It was snowy outside and I leaned out into the darkness and felt the freezing air.
 I had just turned 20 and was living alone in a foreign country and my future seemed to promise adventure and romance.
 On nights like that I really did believe that life was a bit magical.

 Finally music, literature and art might offer glimpses of magic.
 There are Victorian Christmas scenes, stories of enchanted forests, folk tales, shadows, firelight, candles, old sepia photos, T.S.
 Eliot’s ‘Four Quartets’, E.T.A.
 Hoffmann’s The Golden Urn, H.G.
-Wells’ The Door in the Wall, Concierto de Aranjuez by Rodrigo, The Long and Winding Road by Paul McCartney, Hijo de la Luna by Mecano, Night Porter by Japan, A Song for Europe by Roxy Music, the paintings of Kasper David Friedrich, Atkinson Grimshaw and Arthur Rackham, The Lion, The Witch and the Wardrobe, Stig of the Dump and The Never Ending Story.
-And, of course, those moments when suddenly something transports you back 30 years to a time when you were full of hope and cynicism hadn’t yet settled upon you.
-Philip Larkin best describes those feelings in Love Songs in Age.
-But nostalgia is always magic mixed with sadness.
-Maybe bitter-sweet is the best we, or rather I, can hope for.
+Wells’ The Door in the Wall, Concierto de Aranjuez by Rodrigo, The Long and Winding Road by Paul McCartney, Hijo de la Luna by Mecano, Night Porter by Japan, A Song for Europe by Roxy Music, the paintings of Kasper David Friedrich, Atkinson Grimshaw and Arthur Rackham. the movies The Lover and Homo Faber (or Voyager) and the children’s stories like The Lion, The Witch and the Wardrobe, Stig of the Dump and The Never Ending Story.